Blacklands/Windows-Explorer-Backup/README.md

   windows).
 If a specific folder/path is already open in Windows Explorer, it will simply be opened again in another Explorer window.

+### Scheduling/Auto-Backups

+Currently, backups and restores can only be triggered manually.
+There is no support for automatic backups or restores.
+Scheduling these can be set up manually via the Windows Task Scheduler.

 ## Performance Considerations

 - Each individual Explorer window is opened as an entirely separate `explorer.exe` process.
 This was